ChrisKelleher1947/ChrisKelleher1947.github.io/README.md

 The system combines:

-- Deep learning-based audio classification
+- Deep learning audio classification
 - Cloud-hosted inference
 - A WhatsApp chatbot interface
-- A browser-based testing platform
+- A browser testing platform
 - Real-time backend processing

 The primary objective was to investigate whether modern speech models could be integrated into widely used communication platforms to provide accessible deepfake voice detection for real-world users.